 Music and Drama performance is a great strength and plays an important part in the life of the school under the direction of a specialist teacher.
 All children are given opportunities for singing, performing, composing and playing a selection of instruments.
 Specialist private tuition is available in a wide range of instruments including the piano, cello, flute, violin, clarinet, guitar, drums, violin, recorder, saxophone and trumpet.
 Children are encouraged to participate in the school orchestra and the Chamber and Christmas choirs, together with a Junior Choir.

 Our Music & Drama Production takes place in the Spring Term and all children in the Junior School take a part.
-Recent productions have included the Wizard of Oz and the Tempest.
-Other regular music and drama activities include our Christmas Nativity for Nursery and Reception, our own in-house Music, Speech & Drama Festival and a Christmas Carol Concert held at Tattersalls Sales Ring in front of a congregation of 500 in aid of the local charity Racing Welfare.
+Recent productions have included The Tempest, Joseph and Matilda.
+Other regular music and drama activities include our Christmas Nativities for Nursery and Reception, our own in-house Music, Speech & Drama Festival and a Christmas Carol Concert held at Tattersalls Sales Ring in front of a congregation of 500 in aid of the local charity Racing Welfare.
 Children regularly perform in school assemblies.

-Children have the opportunity of taking extra Speech and Drama lessons and entering for the national Trinity Hall Speech and Drama Exams.
-Each year the children perform exceedingly well.
+Children have the opportunity of taking extra Speech and Drama lessons with Mr Jonathan Woolf and entering for the LAMDA exams.